Samguyette/LA-surf/README.md

 ## How It Works

-**Quality Algorithm**: Combines wave height (40%), period (35%), and wind speed (25%) from NOAA data into scores of 0-100.
+**Quality Algorithm**: Combines wave height (40%), period (35%), and wind speed (25%) from Open-Meteo data into scores of 0-100.

 **Coastal Sections**: 12 sections from Oxnard to Palos Verdes, each with averaged wave data and quality scores.

-**Data**: NOAA WAVEWATCH III via ERDDAP API, cached for 20 minutes, auto-refreshes.
+**Data**: Open-Meteo Marine Weather API with 100-point grid, cached for 20 minutes, auto-refreshes.

 ---

-Made by [Sam Guyette](https://www.samguyette.com) • Data: NOAA • For informational purposes only
+Made by [Sam Guyette](https://www.samguyette.com) • Data: Open-Meteo • For informational purposes only